juergenweb/FrontendForms/README.md

 * **matchUsername**\
   This is intended to be used on login forms where you login with username and password.
   Has to be added to the password field; checks if password and username matches.
+Returns true if username and password match, otherwise false.

    First parameter: validation name / Second parameter: the field name of username field